GenoWang/tears/README.md

 Three times of Writing 4 bytes anywhere.

-Noticed that .text segment is writable.
+Noticed that .text segment is writable(RWX).

 Step 1: Overwrite return address to `hack()`(4 bytes);